alister/puppet-sublimetext2/README.md

 ### USAGE - Overrides and Customizations

-Install to a given path, and then add a plugin
+Install to a given path, and then add a plugin.

+NOTE: Until the editor has been started, the configuration directory does not exist.
+SO, the plugin portion of the manifests won't work till sublime-text has been run at least once.

     # these must be set
     class { sublimetext2::params: